 - English for Action provides tutors for our free English language classes for parents which run every Monday morning.
 EFA London provides English for Speakers of Other Languages (ESOL) courses for adult migrants in communities across London with the aim of reaching people who may miss out on mainstream ESOL courses.

 - Felix Project – We participate in their schools project, which helps to redistribute healthy surplus food that is made available to children and their families to take home and enjoy.
 Interactive assemblies helps pupils (and staff!) to understand the reasons why so much food in our country is wasted, what happens to food if it’s not eaten and, importantly, what we can all do together to stop wasting food.

-- Helicopter Stories - we are a certified training centre for this innovative approach to learning that allows children to act out their own stories.
-William Clark, Star Class teacher, is our Helicopter Stories Champion and helps to train other practitioners.
+- Helicopter Stories - We are a certified training centre for this innovative approach to learning that allows children to act out their own stories.
+William Clark is our Helicopter Stories Champion and helps to train other practitioners.
 Find out more at https://www.makebelievearts.co.uk/helicopterstorieslettingimaginationfly

-- Magic Breakfast – We ensure that no child in our partner schools is too hungry to learn by subsidising healthy breakfast food and offering expert support to help identify and reach those pupils at risk of hunger.
+- Magic Breakfast – this charity helps support our breakfast club to ensure that no child is too hungry to learn by subsidising healthy breakfast food and offering expert support to help identify and reach those pupils at risk of hunger.
 A hungry child cannot concentrate so could miss out on half a day of lessons every school day if not given anything nutritious to eat first thing.

 - Parmiter's Bethnal Green educational fund, who buy the children books each year.